Michael Dease is one of the world's eminent trombonists, lending his versatile sound and signature improvisations to

 at University of North Texas, Scranton University, University of Iowa, Florida State College, Broward College,

 and many institutions abroad.
-He currently teaches jazz trombone at the renowned Michigan State University
+He serves as Associate Professor of Jazz Trombone at the renowned Michigan

-jazz program, and has also been on faculty at Queens College - CUNY, The New School and Northeastern University.
+State University jazz program, and has also been on faculty at Queens College - CUNY, The New School and Northeastern

 Always an informed, but forward-thinking musician, Dease learned the craft from trombone legends Wycliffe Gordon

-Paul Schaffer and the CBS Orchestra, Elton John, Neal Diamond, Illinois Jacquet, Slide Hampton & The World Of
+Schaffer and the CBS Orchestra, Elton John, Neal Diamond, Illinois Jacquet, Slide Hampton & The World Of Trombones,

 Dease enjoys spending every possible minute with his extraordinary wife and Professor of Percussion at MSU,

-Gwendolyn Dease, and their daughter Brooklyn.
-He is also an aspiring painter, sports car enthusiast, amateur coffee
+Gwendolyn Dease, and their daughters Brooklyn & Charly.
+He is also an aspiring painter, sports car enthusiast, amateur

-snob, Star Wards scholar, 80's horror movie aficionado, and enjoys scooting up and down the Michigan highways in
+coffee snob, 80's horror movie aficionado, and enjoys scooting up and down the Michigan highways in his